AHF: Affordable Housing Fund

 Name used when talking about the city’s Affordable Housing Programs including Down Payment Assistance.
 Also included the Community Housing Program and the Inclusionary Zoning ordinance when these programs were in effect.

 LHA Portfolio Property located at 70 21st Avenue, Longmont, CO 80501.
-Providing affordable 1 & 2 bedrooms in a (50) unit apartment building for seniors 62 and older or disabled adults.
-Property is a Low Income Housing Tax Credit Properties.
+Providing affordable 1 & 2 bedrooms in a (50) unit apartment building for seniors 62 and older adults.
+AMSA is a Low Income Housing Tax Credit Property.

 AMN: Aspen Meadows Neighborhood